 j.
 To place funds with other customers in the form of negotiable instruments listed at the stock exchange;

 k.
-To purchase collaterals, partially or entirely, in public auction in the event a borrower fails to perform its obligations to the bank, provided that such collateral must be resold in a short period;
+To purchase collaterals, partially or entirely through collateral auction in the event a borrower fails to perform its obligations to the bank, provided that such collateral must be resold in a short period;

 l.
-To be engaged in the field of factoring, credit cards and trusteeship;
+To be engaged in factoring, credit cards and trusteeship;

 n.
 To act as founder and manager of pension funds in accordance with prevailing laws and regulations on pension funds, either as founder of employer pension fund or as founder and/or participant of financial institution pension fund;